 - Steve Rider, a retired teacher from Albany, NY, has been cruising Route 66 and collecting memorabilia since the mid-1990s.
 Steve always displays a variety of vintage items that frequently includes road signs, pennants, maps, postcards, brochures, and other unusual items.

-- Mark Potter, Lawton, OK (memorabilia)
+- Mark Potter, Vernon, TX

 - Route 66 Association of Missouri

 - The Route 66 Association of Missouri is a nonprofit organization established to preserve, promote, and develop Historic Route 66 (The Main Street of America) in the "Show-Me" State.
 Originating from the efforts of dedicated volunteers who realized Historic 66 in Missouri deserved recognition and preservation, the Association became a reality in early 1990 when it began officially with more charter members than any other state Route 66 Association.
 Today, Association members number 1,100 and reside in over 40 states plus internationally.

 After several years of work by very dedicated Association members in partnership with the Missouri Department of Transportation, and after many public meetings in communities along Route 66, the Missouri Highways and Transportation Commission voted on Nov.
 9, 2005, to designate Missouri Historic Route 66 as a Missouri State Byway.
 The Byway dedication took place May 5, 2006.